Will carbs improve performance? Will not eating improve fat loss? Should you eat before a run?

 “What complex carbohydrates make up for in sustained energy release, they lose in digestibility and efficient transfer from food to energy.
 I suggest consuming an easily digestible form of carbohydrate before each workout as a means of raising blood sugar.”
 Thrive Fitness by Brendan Brazier

-Below you’ll find examples of pre-workout snacks and meals, which will help to provide ideas on when to stick with simple carbs or go for complex.
+Below you’ll find examples of pre-workout snacks and meals, which will help to provide ideas on when to stick with simple carbohydrates or go for complex ones.

 2. Protein